brombal/stylix-docs/markdown/media-queries.md

 </$.div>
 ```

 You can nest media queries anywhere within a style object, just like other selectors.
+Styles will be applied to the current selector, but only for the given media query.

 This technique is straightforward, but is also verbose and might become cumbersome for a responsive app that needs to consistently handle different screen sizes.
 Instead, Stylix provides a unique feature that makes it a breeze to add styles according to a set of media queries, such as desktop/tablet/mobile breakpoints.